devlooped/avatar/README.md

 * Forwarding calls to a target object using the DLR (that backs the *dynamic* keyword in C#) API for high-performance late binding.

+* Custom `Stub.Of<T>` factory that creates stunts that have common behaviors configured automatically.

 * Logging all calls to a stunt to the Xunit output helper.